LS polls: SP, Cong announce tie-up in UP, MP; Cong gets 17 seats in UP | Politics

 In 2019 parliamentary polls, the SP had an alliance with the BSP and won five seats, while the latter bagged 10 seats.
 The Congress had won only the Raebareli seat.

-During recent assembly elections in Madhya Pradesh,, talks between the SP and Congress on seat sharing failed and both the parties contested separately.
+During recent assembly elections in Madhya Pradesh, talks between the SP and Congress on seat sharing failed and both the parties contested separately.
 UP Congress leaders had said then that the INDIA bloc had been formed for Lok Sabha polls.
+Following the announcement on seat-sharing, SP chief Yadav said the 'PDA' will defeat the BJP-led NDA in the upcoming polls.
+In a post on X, Yadav said, ''Congratulations to all and best wishes for a harmonious alliance.''
+PDA is acronym coined by Yadav for backwards, dalits and minorities.

+''To save the Constitution of Baba Saheb Bhimrao Ambedkar; to implement Lohia ji's principle of 'sankhyaupatik hissedari'' (share proportional to numbers); to bring equality by activating socialist values; to ensure the rights of 90 per cent PDAs and for the progress of the country… let's unite,'' Yadav wrote in a post in Hindi.
+Yadav hashtagged the posts ''#PDA_haraega_NDA'' (or ''PDA will defeat NDA'') and ''#assi_harao_BJP_hatao'' (defeat on 80, remove BJP).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)